-Therefore, in the course of conducting normal Cospas-Sarsat operations, LUT/MCC operators should endeavour to verify that the System is operating normally and be alerted about degraded System performance or abnormal conditions.
-Section 2 of this document provides a QMS methodology for continuous monitoring and objective assessment of System status.
+Therefore, in the course of conducting normal Cospas-Sarsat operations, all LUT and MCC operators should endeavour to verify that the System is operating normally and should be alerted about degraded System performance or abnormal conditions.
+Section 2 of this document provides a QMS methodology for continuous monitoring of key Performance Parameters, as identified in document C/S P.016, the Cospas-Sarsat Strategic Plan, and for objective assessment of System status.

-The function described in section 3 is referred to as "System" monitoring.
+The function described in section 3 is referred to as "System Self-Monitoring".
 It should be performed routinely, as part of the monitoring activities of individual Ground Segment elements.
 When anomalies are detected by a Space Segment or a Ground Segment operator, a notification message is sent to all interested Cospas-Sarsat operators.
-Annex D provides further tools for MCC self-monitoring.
+Annex C provides further tools for MCC self-monitoring.